echogarden-project/echogarden/docs/CLI.md

 ### Language detection

-**Task**: given audio or textual input, try to identify which language it is spoken or written in.
+**Task**: Given audio or textual input, try to identify which language it is spoken or written in.

 Try to identify the language of an audio file containing speech, and print the probabilities to the terminal:
 ```bash